4. Quantification Methods

 model = qp.method.aggregative.HDy(LogisticRegression())

-estim_prevalence = model.quantify(dataset.test.instances)
+estim_prevalence = model.predict(dataset.test.X)

 mutliclassHDy = qp.method.aggregative.DMy(classifier=LogisticRegression(), divergence='HD', cdf=False)